Graham, Texas

 Graham is the county seat of and the largest city in Young County, Texas, United States.
-As of the 2020 U.S. census, it has a population of 8,732.
+As of the 2020 census, Graham had a population of 8,732.

 History

 The site was first settled in 1871 by brothers Gustavus A. and Edwin S. Graham, primary shareholders in the Texas Emigration and Land Company of Louisville, Kentucky.
 The brothers moved to Texas after the Civil War, and after buying 125000 acre in then-vast Young County, helped to revitalize the area, the population of which had become badly depleted during the war.
 During that same year as when Graham was settled, the Warren Wagon Train raid occurred about 12 miles north of the city.
 In 1872, the Graham brothers purchased a local saltworks, established the town of Graham, and set up the Graham Land Office.
 The saltworks were not a profitable venture, as the salt was too expensive to ship, and were closed in a few years.

 New families started to arrive, and the brothers began promoting the sale of homesites and doing civic improvements.
 A post office opened in 1873, and after Young County reorganized the following year, Graham became the county seat.
 The town's newspaper, known as The Graham Leader and still in existence today, was first printed in 1876, the same year that the first temporary courthouse was built.
 Other businesses from these early years included a gristmill, sawmill, cotton gin, and brick kiln, two hotels, and several stores.